-AdWords is a great way that you can precisely target prospective customers.
-AdWords can be very cost effective assuming you understand both your customer and how AdWords works.
+Google Ads (formerly AdWords) is a great way that you can precisely target prospective customers.
+Google Ads can be very cost effective assuming you understand both your customer and how AdWords works.
 Lacking this understanding can be very costly.

-I hardly ever recommend contracting your AdWords campaigns to an outside agency.
-In most cases, your AdWords person needs to have an intimate understanding of your product, profit margins, business rules and practices and your customer personas.
+I hardly ever recommend contracting your Ads campaigns to an outside agency.
+In most cases, your Ads person needs to have an intimate understanding of your product, profit margins, business rules and practices and your customer personas.
 Without this detailed knowledge, most agencies are not cost-effective.

 Here are a few filters you can use and modify:

 Adjust the parameter values as needed according to your needs and circumstance.

 Cost without Conversions